FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 - The system currently comes with four languages: Chinese (汉语), English (English), French (français) and Japanese (日本语).
 - The following is a language comparison table.
 Among the non-system built-in languages, download the language package and import it into the system after translation.
-- The language pack name must be: [Language code].json, for example: es.json.
+- The language pack name must be: [Language code].json, for example: es.json, the language code is the ISO 639-1 standard.

 .. list-table::
    :widths: 20 40 40 30